aflamiano-std/sunnyside-agency-landing-page/README-template.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

 ### The challenge

+The challenge for this project is to build out the landing page and get it looking as close to the design as possible.

+It focuses mostly on HTML & CSS and there is also a tiny bit of JS included for the mobile navigation toggle.

-Users should be able to:
+Users who view this page should be able to:

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page